• Skip to primary navigation

 Variations:

-Everything about these amazing peanut butter donuts is perfect, but if you want to add some extra flavors, feel free.
+Everything about these amazing peanut butter donuts is perfect, but feel free to add some extra flavors.
 Here are my favorite ideas:

 • Chocolate Icing - Drizzle the gluten free peanut butter donuts with chocolate icing because chocolate and peanut butter are a match made in heaven.

-• Candy - Sprinkle any candy that you love on top of the peanut butter icing.
+• Candy – Sprinkle any candy you love on top of the peanut butter icing.

 • Make your own Homemade Peanut Butter!